imagico/osm-carto-alternative-colors/symbols/README.md

 Most of the symbols are processed by python scripts into the version actually used for rendering.

 Details on this can be seen below.
-The scripts also prodice a contact sheet with previous of the symbols processed which can be found below.
+The scripts also produces a contact sheet with previous of the symbols processed which can be found below.

 ## Point symbols